The Right Ways to Manage Commercial Properties

 Let’s give you some help here.
 Below is a list of the bigger issues that I look at when taking on a new management appointment.
 You can add to the list and then apply locational factors that will also have an impact on property investment and or occupancy:

-1. Leases and occupancy documentation – All property leases and tenancy documents will be different.
-So, ensure that you are looking for the differences.
-A deep and meaningful review is done of all the ‘paperwork’.
+- Leases and occupancy documentation: All property leases and tenancy documents will be different, so ensure that you look for the differences.
+A deep and meaningful review of all the paperwork is done.
 As you review all the lease documentation, capture the critical dates and rental information into a software diary system or your property management software.

-2. Tenancy Mix and tenants – When you review all of the tenants in occupancy, you will find factors relating to tenant proximity, vacancy, and occupancy conflict.
+- Tenancy Mix and tenants: When you review all of the tenants in occupancy, you will find factors relating to tenant proximity, vacancy, and occupancy conflict.
 Any property containing many tenants will require a full tenancy mix review.
 Some tenants are better than others from an investment perspective, so you will also need to assess relevance and occupancy strength with each tenant as part of the property review.
-When you identify weaknesses in occupancy, you should plan to replace or move the tenant as appropriate at the right time in the future to suit the investment.
+When you identify weaknesses in occupancy, you should plan to replace or move the tenant as appropriate at the right time to suit the investment.

-5. Risk Management – Any factors of risk can be identified early and resolved before they impact occupancy or financial performance.
+- Risk Management: Any factors of risk can be identified early and resolved before they impact occupancy or financial performance.
 Work with the maintenance contractors within the building to understand where property upgrades and cost controls can occur.
 A staged process of property management and maintenance will help reduce the risk levels within the property over time.

-7. Property Stability – From the previous point, property stability will be a factor of strategy and awareness.
+- Property Stability: From the previous point, property stability will be a factor of strategy and awareness.
 While vacancies will always be an issue for some landlords and properties, strategies to provide stability will always be available.
 Stability comes from a fine balance across leases, tenants, and risk management.

-8. Landlord targets and Reporting – Every property landlord will have targets and reports to consider.
+- Landlord targets and Reporting: Every property landlord will have targets and reports to consider.
 Those reports will cover income, expenditure, forecasting, lease detail, tenant mix changes, and tenant meetings.
 A fully informed client is a client that you can work with.

 Taking these facts to the next level, look at creating a planned approach to property management issues.
 Develop some strategies to apply to each client and each property.
 With retail properties and shopping centers, consider the best retail checklist for fullest property control.
 Learn from the other properties and clients that you work with.
 Build a great commercial property management business.